 This is why the first step was so important though… if you don’t decide what you want to be known for, and tailor your answer to emphasize those strengths, you’ve lost them!

 I can’t emphasize this enough- it’s all about deciding what you want your audience to remember you for.
 And you need to pick only one or two things.
-If you name more, they’ll assume you’re not particularly talented in any!
+If you mention more, they’ll assume you’re not particularly talented in any!

 After the two steps above, you need to conclude your elevator pitch and this is your chance to be upfront and tell them your objective.
 Why are you in this conversation to begin with?